jflamy/owlcms4/docs/ZoomOBS.md

 The second scene will be built with two elements.

 - We will use the laptop screen as our live source to show the current athlete -- Zoom will be displaying fullscreen on the laptop.
+NOTE: You can also use a Window capture instead, and select the correct Zoom window (which you will make full screen).
+Using a Window capture allows you to have other items on the second screen, but you need to select the correct window.
 - We will open the owlcms attempt board and shrink it so it occupies a corner of the screen.
 This will show the athlete's info, the requested weight, the timer, and the decisions.

 **Create the scene**: Same as before, create a new scene with a meaningful name -- say "Athlete+Board"

 **Create the Live Video source:** Create a Display Capture source using the + sign at the bottom of the source pane.
+If using a Window Capture, select that instead.

 ![screenSource](img/screenSource.png)

 **Name the source:** Give the source a meaningful name, like "Live" or "Screen".

 **Select the display:** Pick your laptop display from the list.
 You should see whatever is currently on your laptop display in the preview.
+If using a Window Capture, find the correct Zoom window among the ones present.

 ![Screen](img/Screen.png)

-If you see a black area instead, you most likely have a laptop with multiple graphic cards.
-You will need to change a Windows setting so OBS can use the one associated with your laptop.
+Troubleshooting: If you see a black area instead of your screen or window, either you are currently screen sharing, or you have a laptop with multiple graphic cards.
+If screen sharing, stop.
+If you have a gaming laptop with several graphics card, you will need to change a Windows setting so OBS can use the one associated with your laptop.
 Go to the bottom of this document and perform the steps under "Select Graphics Card", then come back here.

 Now we overlay the attempt board.